 Those are the bulk of it.
 We have other cloud-tracking subscriptions that we use sometimes.
 They are very simple but I just use it for looking at the daily spend, seeing if there’s any unexpected spikes, things like that.
 I can use it for finding resources that are no longer being used.
 It’s nice to have for identifying orphaned volumes and gives me a simple, easy way to clean some of that up, but we get our biggest use out of ParkMyCloud.

 What percent of your resources are currently on ParkMyCloud schedules?

-We’ve taken some schedules off just to keep some systems up for a while, but my rule of thumb has been to put a schedule and a team on everything.
-Even if a schedule is running 24/7/365, I want to at least have a schedule on it and know that it’s a conscious business decision we made to keep that up versus “it just slipped through the cracks and we never looked at it.”
+We’ve taken some schedules off just to keep some systems up for a while, but our rule of thumb has been to put a schedule and a team on everything.
+Even if a schedule is running 24/7/365, we want to at least have a schedule on it and know that it’s a conscious business decision we made to keep that up versus “it just slipped through the cracks and we never looked at it.”

 About how many people in your team or organization are using ParkMyCloud?

 Where do those users sit within your organization?

 I’m Director of IT and we’ve got a Director of DevOps and a DevOps engineer–we are the three technical resources around infrastructure.
 Then we’ve got around 10 or so software developers that all have access so they can spin up their dev environments and spin them down when they’re not working.

 We have a flexible schedule.
 Some of our software developers do their best coding at 3 in the morning.
 If they get up with an idea and they want to code, they need the ability to start up instances, do what they need to do, and then turn them off when they’re done.
 So they’re all in there, our QA department and some business analysts that do a lot of data analysis and database querying are also using ParkMyCloud.